Being Human: From Early Societies to Today - Virtual

 About this lesson

-The ways we live our lives today provide not only a glimpse into our future but are a reflection of various human activity in the past.
+The ways we live our lives today not only reflect human activities in the past, but also provide a glimpse into our future.

 Book Now

-The ways we live our lives today provide not only a glimpse into our future but are a reflection of various human activity in the past.
+The ways we live our lives today not only reflect human activities in the past, but also provide a glimpse into our future.
 With such a wonderful diversity of peoples and cultures on Earth, we come together to understand that not everyone thinks, creates, moves, or lives in the same way.
-How have these interactions affected our lives, the environment and everything around us today?
-Join ROM Educators for a lesson where students will explore three cultures through the lens of one of the many possible themes.
-Let's explore what it means to be human!
+How have these interactions affected our lives, the environment, and everything around us today?

 Delivery LanguageThis lesson is offered in English and French.